How is editing poetry different to editing prose?

-- When line or copy editing non-fiction, ‘made up words’ (neologisms) are not allowed unless the author has explained exactly what they mean by that term.
+When line or copy editing non-fiction, ‘made up words’ (neologisms) are not allowed unless the author has explained exactly what they mean by that term.
 When editing fiction, neologisms may or may not be allowed, depending on the style and type of audience.
-When editing poetry, neologisms made up by the poet can be really helpful in conveying the poet’s intended meaning to the reader and are definitely ‘allowed’.

-- have extensive experience in reading and writing poetry
+- have lots of experience in reading and writing poetry

-- have ‘poetic instinct’ in addition to a good understanding of metre
+- have ‘poetic instinct’ in addition to a good understanding of meter

-- work very collaboratively with the poet, and be honest about what ‘sounds’ right and what doesn’t; which stanzas are the best and which ones need work, and why; words that need to be improved or deleted
+- be honest with the poet about what ‘sounds’ right and what doesn’t; which stanzas are the best and which ones need work, and why; words that need to be improved or deleted

-- be respectful of the poet’s views, and original and ultimate choice of words, at all times, even while suggesting improvements to those words.
+- be respectful of the poet’s views and choice of words at all times, even when suggesting improvements to those words.